giuntoli-group/nmm-week6/README.md

 Colloids are fun, but let's go up in scale and model complexity!
 This assignment is similar in scope to the one of last week, but we focus on macromolecules/polymers with Coarse grained models.

-## Assignment 1 - Who needs Chemistry?
+## Assignment 1 - Who needs Atoms?

 Develop a Coarse Grained model for a simple polymer (polylactic acid) from a higher-resolution all-atom model.
 The complex macromolecular structure means that the chemical connectivity must be considered by using multiple beads with bonded interactions.
 For both bonded and non-bonded interactions we follow a coarse-graining scheme called Iterative Boltzmann Inversion.